Medical Acupuncture ![]()

 www.medicalacupuncturenutrition.com

-Dr. Yu Kang, L.Ac. is available to give workshops and lectures on acupuncture and alternative medicine at your company, group, church or organization.
+Yu Kang, OMD, L.Ac. is available to give workshops and lectures on acupuncture and alternative medicine at your company, group, church or organization.
 Topics include stress reduction; weight loss; acupuncture for infertility; diabetes, high blood pressure, menopause and pain management.

 Copyright this business.
 All rights reserved.

-Decatur, GA 30030
+Decatur, GA 30033

 ph: 404-294-6284